Yomguithereal/mnemonist/circular-buffer.md

 ### #.push

-Adds an item to the buffer.
+Append an item at the end of the buffer.

-Will throw if the buffer's capacity is exceeded.
+Will overwrite first value when the buffer's capacity is exceeded.

 `O(1)`